lamalab-org/toolminutes/papers/Jiaxing_leverage_LLM4mat_images.md

 Based on multiple properties the recalled materials are ranked.

-Usually for any application, and in this paper, for thermoelectric material as well many properties are important hence a ranker based on perfomance on different functional aspects.
+Usually for any application, and in this paper, for thermoelectric material as well many properties are important hence a ranker based on performance on different functional aspects.

-- Author train a Multitask Mixture of Expert Model (MMoEM), using multi task learning to rank the materials.
+- Author train a Multitask Mixture of Expert Model (MMoEM), using multitask learning to rank the materials.

 ![ Rank material based on cosine similarity](Jiaxing_leverage_LLM4mat_images/rank.png)